yegor256/blog/_drafts/decorators.md

 );
 {% endhighlight %}

-To conclude, I would recommend to think twice every time you add a new utility method to the interface/class.
-Try to avoid utility methods as much as possible and use decorators instead.
-An ideal interface should contain only methods that you absolutely can not remove.
+To conclude, I recommend you think twice every time you add a new utility method to the interface/class.
+Try to avoid utility methods as much as possible, and use decorators instead.
+An ideal interface should contain only methods that you absolutely cannot remove.
 Everything else should be done through composable decorators.